CortexIntelligentAutomation/docs/content/en/docs/2026.3/FAQs/change-logging-levels/_index.md

 Whilst increased logging levels are in place, we would recommend closely monitoring system performance and disk space usage.

 All REST calls to update logging levels use Basic Auth and can be made using REST clients such as [Postman][] or using scripts such as PowerShell.
-For each of the below solutions, an example PowerShell script will be provided with instructions on how to use.

 [Postman]: {{< url path="Postman.Downloads.MainDoc" >}}